 An employee share scheme involving growth shares enables employees to acquire shares with a low starting value, their eventual value being linked to the company’s future growth.
+They can be issued to employees, directors (including NEDs), consultants and advisers.

 For companies considering implementing growth shares, once the class of shares is created they may be issued to participants either through a sale of the shares themselves or by way of a grant of EMI options over the shares in the class (or a combination of the two).
 The tax and accounting implications of each method should be considered, both for the company issuing the growth shares as well as for the participants acquiring the shares or options over the shares.